 Then, unexpectedly, in January, 2015,

-we adopted a new dog/model in the making, Roux (below).
+we brought home a five-month old puppy, Roux (below).
 More than three years later now, when he sees my camera, he pushes to get near it.
 When I setup lights for studio work, he sits himself in front of them and gives me exactly what I ask.
 As a result of his work, he has had many successes, including commercial modeling gigs and photo contest wins.
 Roux is featured prominently in my work

 and appears peppered all over my Facebook and Instagram accounts.
-(On 10/11/2017, we adopted a second red leopard, Gracie - watch for her photos in the coming months as well.)
+In October, 2017 we welcomed a second unexpected red leopard into our home - Gracie.
+Watch for her photos to start popping up across my work as well!